McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 2. Write the desired titles for each episode in `titles.txt`, with each separate title on a new line.
 (The first line will be the first episode's title, the second line will be the second episode's title, and so on)
 3. Run `mkvtoolnix_merge_mapper.py`.
 4. When prompted on whether you want the title added to mkv or filename, input `yes` or `y`.

+    - This preference can now be set in the `mkvconfig.json` file

 Note:
 You can now make the script use a separate list of titles in the mkv and filename.
 To do so, create a separate list of titles named `mkvtitles.txt`.
 These will be muxed in as the titles of the mkv files.